Our Leadership team

 Vice President, Marine & Technical

 Oli began working for BP in the chemicals business, initially as an intern in Grangemouth, Scotland in 1991.
-Oli graduated from Imperial College London in Mechanical Engineering and worked in project and plant operations on chemical plants in Hull, England from 1995 to 2002.
-Oli was an asset mechanical engineer and later a shift site manager, giving him engineering and operational leadership experience.
-He supported the site leadership team through a major site reorganisation and spent time in HR as HR Advisor and lead for Learning & Development.
+He graduated from Imperial College London in Mechanical Engineering and worked in project and plant operations on chemical plants in Hull, England from 1995 to 2002.
+Oli was an Asset Mechanical Engineer and later a Shift Site Manager, giving him engineering and operational leadership experience.
+He supported the site leadership team through a major site reorganisation and spent time in HR as HR Advisor and Site Lead for Learning & Development.
 He completed his MBA from Open University in 2003 while working as Planning and Performance Analyst at the BP Headquarters in St James's Square, London.
 He then joined BP Shipping in 2004 as Performance Manager.
 In BP Shipping, Oli has led the control and planning teams and developed BP Shipping fleet strategy as well as building risk analysis expertise prior to working for the BP Shipping CEO as Executive Assistant in 2009.
 Oli joined the Operations Leadership Team in 2010 as Procurement & Operations Performance Manager and then Fleet Health & Safety Manager and Designated Person Ashore.
 Oli moved to Marine & Technical as the Marine and Engineering Manager EMEA before being appointed as TVP in August 2014.
+Oli’s responsibilities in this role include assessment, inspection, vetting and clearance of third party assets for BP business, new vessel construction, providing mariner and engineering capability for BP in marine operations and projects and building capability through secondment and graduate programmes.
 Oli is a Chartered Mechanical Engineer and Fellow of the Institution of Mechanical Engineering.

 Richard joined BP in 2010 as Director of Employee Relations working with business leaders, line managers and employees across BP to develop sustainable employee and industrial relations.
 Prior to joining BP, Richard held a number of HR roles with RBS, working with both UK and international businesses.
 Whilst at RBS, Richard was variously responsible for employment policy, industrial relations and business change projects, as well as supporting many acquisitions and disposals.
 Richard started his career working for one of the UKs largest unions and also spent time in Brussels working for the European Metalworkers’ Federation.